 In March 1934, Guelph had 12 families living in Northern Ontario – as far as Kirkland Lake – and hoped to send more under the new system.
 The earlier settlers of 1933 were given 80 acres of land.
 As one writer to the Guelph Mercury put it: “When these people saw what they were coming to, after being used to the city, no one would have blamed them for going back.
 But they didn’t.”

 The Relief System at Home

-As before, governments took several diverse approaches to handling the situation many Guelph working class families found themselves in.
+As before, governments took several diverse approaches to handling the situation many Guelph working-class families found themselves in.
 The city continued to dole out clothing and sometimes food to those the Relief Officer Charles Dawson and his assistants considered worthy.
-In order to make this decision, the Officer vetted the letters and applications.
+The Officer vetted the letters and applications.
 It was his decision as to whether certain individuals would receive the pittance the municipalities received in partnership with the federal and provincial governments.
-It was divided equally at 1/3 for each party.
+It was divided equally at one-third for each party.